-- 1. Try Auto Setup. - 2.
-The color, tint, color space, color temperature and/or other settings may require adjustment. - 3.
-Ensure signal connections are correct. - 4.
+- 1. The color, tint, color space, color temperature and/or other settings may require adjustment. - 2.
 Ensure the proper channel for this source is being used.

-Symptom Values in Color Saturation slide bars vary over time...
+Values in Color Saturation slidebars vary over time

-1. Once defined, Color Saturation slide bar values fluctuate over time and will likely be different upon subsequent visits to this menu.
+1. Once defined, Color Saturation slidebar values fluctuate over time and will likely be different upon subsequent visits to this menu.
 This is normal and should be ignored, as these changes do not redefine the x/y coordinates or color gamut.

-Symptom ▶ The display is not rectangular...
+The display is not rectangular...

 - 1. Check leveling of the projector.
-Ensure the lens surface and screen is as parallel to each other as possible. - 2.
+Ensure the lens surface and the screen is parallel to each other as possible. - 2.
 Is the vertical offset correct?
 Adjust as necessary using the vertical offset knob.